scriptPilot/app-framework/README.md

 ### Design

-- Printable [templates](smartphone-template.pdf) to design your application with paper and pencil
+- Printable [templates](media/smartphone-template.pdf) to design your application with paper and pencil
+- Template for your icon design - as [PDF for sketching](media/icon-template.pdf) and [PPTX](media/icon-template.pptx) for drawing

 ### Development